-First published in hardback by Five Star Cengage Gale, Open Season is now an e-book for Kindle ** Nook ** iTunes ** Kobo ** PageFoundry ** Scribd It has a brand new cover, designed by the talented, Dany Russell.
-It is also available as a paperback at Amazon and at the Texas Association of Authors website.
+First published in hardback by Five Star Cengage Gale, Open Season is now an e-book for Kindle and at Draft2Digital for Nook, iTunes, Kobo, Scribd, PageFoundry, and more retail outlets.
+It has a brand new cover, designed by the talented, Dany Russell.

 Set against a backdrop of racial tension and deadly force controversy in Dallas, Open Season introduces Sarah Kingsly and Angel Johnson, homicide detectives who are unlikely and unwilling partners.
 When people start dying in area shopping malls, the detectives find themselves up against a killer who has his own race card to play.

 The Dallas Review Board wants Sarah’s badge because she shot a young black boy when the undercover drug operation went bad and her partner was killed.
 The detectives also wrestle with personal attitudes and feelings about racism and their partnership.
 They both see the pairing as better PR than policy and Angel’s position is further complicated by her family’s reaction to her working with a white woman.